 With an earache from a cold, you or your child may have difficulty sleeping, run a fever, and have green or yellow mucus in the nose.
 Because colds are self-limiting, an earache with a cold usually goes away on its own.
 Still, if you have an earache, you might need to see your doctor for a diagnosis and proper treatment.

-While earaches can occur first with a cold virus, sometimes a secondary ear infection may occur.
+While earaches can occur first with a cold virus, sometimes a secondary infection of the middle ear may occur.
 These ear infections are usually sudden in onset and extremely painful in the beginning.
 That's because the sensory nerve endings in the eardrum respond to increased pressure with pain.
 After the eardrum stretches a little, the earache pain may ease up.

-Other symptoms of an ear infection may include the following:
+Other symptoms of an ear infection, or otitis media, may include the following:

 Loss of appetite.
 This may be apparent in young children, especially during bottle feedings.
 Pressure changes in the middle ear as the child swallows, causing more pain.